 Though influencer marketing started 15 years ago, it came to a substance only after the expansion of social media.
 Now, everyone on the internet seems to love creating or watching content created by their favorite influencers.

-While this segment is growing rapidly, the biggest challenge that marketers, let alone influencers, are facing is authenticity.
+While this segment is growing rapidly, the biggest challenge that marketers, let alone influencers, face is authenticity.
 Those who can come across as ‘real’ are reaping a major slice of the benefits.

 This guide will back your marketing efforts from understanding what influencer marketing is, to its future, building a strategy that performs, and tools that can help you win.